del-Pacifico/Mass-Image-Downloader/README.md

 ### ⚙️ Runtime-optimized with native browser APIs
 - Uses `chrome.tabs`, `chrome.storage.sync`, `chrome.runtime`, and `chrome.downloads` to ensure tight integration and responsiveness.
 - Debounced and promise-aware flows manage async operations in tab processing and gallery extraction.
+- Batching logic is executed incrementally using async flows and accumulators to preserve state across cycles.

 ### 🧪 Pure JavaScript (ES Modules)
 - Entirely built with native JS features for compatibility across Chromium 90+ environments.